jrwrigh/ANSYS_CFX/CONTRIBUTE INFO.md

 Here's a section of information for contributing to the extension.
 This is probably just going to be notes to myself.

+## TODO
+- [ ] Figure out the function.operator inside function.math issue
+- [ ] Set an Expressions theme to highlite alphanumerics (assumed to be user defined expressions)

 ## Helpful Links
 - VS Code Language Extension Documentation: